josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 At 2^23, the naive Java String concatenation took long to run.
 I gave up at 2^22 when it took over 2 hours!
-Each doubling of the input size results in more than double the However, with javascript it's hard to tell.
+Each doubling of the input size results in more than double the runtime, as we expected because of the O(N^2) complexity.
+However, with Javascript it's hard to tell.
 The growth looks kind of linear but maybe log linear.
 Lets investigate with a plot.
 We won't plot the naive Java concatenation since it grows too quickly and the scale would make it difficult to analyze the growth of the remaining methods.